Hooklet3d/OdinOne/README.md

 A primary goal of the Odin One is the create a high quality teaching tool.
 Contributing to 3d printing eduction for the public is very important to us.
 With that said, please share your contributions and findings with the community.

 ## What's New
-### Feb 2017
+### April 2017

-All MK1 changes have been made and tested, currently we are in the process of getting the parts uploaded to the repo and tested.
+All MK1 parts have been uploaded to the master branch.

-In addition to the changes to the machine design, there is also an Auto Bed Level upgrade that will be pushed in the very near future.
+The WIKI is slowly being updated with info and specific guides

+### What's Next

+Moving forward we will be focusing on improving documentation (to include BOM) and including CAD files for all parts.

+Currectly the Odin CAD files are SKP (Sketchup) we will be reworking and sharing Fusion360 files for all items.

+### TODO

+We need to verify and update the documentation (this includes markup on existing .MD files)